-Many first time buyers may not be aware of the mortgage application process.
+Many first time buyers may not be familiar with much of the mortgage application process.
 There is some preparation involved, usually starting weeks or even months before a buyer decides to purchase a home.
 Here are 5 helpful tips for making a mortgage application that will end in success:

 1. Credit Scores Count.
 Before making a loan application, probably months before, do everything you can to shore up your credit scores.
 If you see an error on your report, get it corrected immediately.
 If you’ve made a late payment, contact the creditor to see if you can resolve the issue.

-If you need professional help in credit enhancement, there are credit specialists who can make a difference in a relatively short amount of time.
+Sometimes buyers need professional help in credit enhancement.
+A credit specialist can make a difference in a relatively short amount of time.
 Sometimes hiring a specialist, who has the experience and knowledge of the credit industry, can make a big difference in your ability to get financing, as well as your ability to get better mortgage rates.
 (We know a very good credit specialist who has helped a few of our clients.)

 4. Be Patient.
-Mortgage underwriting is more complicated during these “post-bubble” days.
+Mortgage underwriting has become more complicated during these “post-bubble” days.
 It can take longer to be approved and it definitely takes more paperwork.
-Don’t add to the process by delays caused by dragging your feet on paperwork.
+Don’t add to the process with delays caused by dragging your feet on paperwork.
 The number one tip for making a mortgage application is timeliness.

 5. Be ready to provide more documentation.
-Lenders are asking for more information, beyond what Fannie Mae, Freddie Mac or FHA/VA require.
+Lenders often ask for more information, beyond what Fannie Mae, Freddie Mac or FHA/VA require.
 It doesn’t mean anything is wrong, or that your loan is in danger, necessarily.
 It just means the lender needs to document something else.
 Don’t stress about it and keep your eye on the prize.